-Acceptable Solutions Performance Criteria Officer Comment A1 Each lot, or a lot proposed Each lot, or a lot proposed The proposal meets P1 as in a plan of subdivision, in a plan of subdivision, follows: within a waterway and within a waterway and coastal protection area or a coastal protection area or a This (a) proposed future coastal refugia area, future coastal refugia area, subdivision is for the must: must minimise adverse creation of separate lots for (a) be for the creation existing buildings, of impacts on natural assets. which are outside of the of separate lots for existing having regard to: buildings; waterway and coastal (b) be required for (a) the need to locate protection area; public use by the Crown, a building areas and any associated bushfire hazard council. or а State (b) The proposal is to separate the existing main authority; management area to be be required for the outside a waterway and dwelling and the ancillary (c) provision of Utilities; coastal protection area or a dwelling, further any be for the future coastal refugia area; development would be (d) consolidation of a lot; or and adversely unlikely to include impact the waterway and not any future development works (excluding boundary (b) coastal fencing), building area, likely to be facilitated by the protection area, as there is services, bushfire hazard subdivision. ample space on both lots outside the management area of code or vehicular access within a overlay. waterway and coastal protection area or future coastal refugia area.
+Acceptable Solutions Performance Criteria Officer Comment P1 A1 Each lot, or a lot proposed Each lot, or a lot proposed The proposal meets P1 as in a plan of subdivision, in a plan of subdivision, follows: within a waterway and within a waterway and coastal protection area or a coastal protection area or a This (a) proposed future coastal refugia area, subdivision for future coastal refugia area, the is must: must minimise adverse creation of separate lots for (a) be for the creation impacts on natural assets, existing buildings, of which are outside of the of separate lots for existing having regard to: buildings; waterway and coastal (b) be required for (a) the need to locate protection area; public use by the Crown, a building areas and any council, or а State associated bushfire hazard (b) The proposal is to separate the existing main authority; management area to be be required for the outside a waterway and dwelling and the ancillary (c) provision of Utilities; coastal protection area or a dwelling, any further (d) be for the future coastal refugia area; development would be consolidation of a lot; or and adversely unlikely to include impact the waterway and (e) not any future development works (excluding boundary (b) coastal fencing), building area, likely to be facilitated by the protection area, as there is services, bushfire hazard subdivision. ample space on both lots outside the management of code area or vehicular access within a overlay. waterway and coastal protection area or future coastal refugia area.